 From the Swartland 1-stop we headed, on tar, along the N7 to Malmesbury where we deflated tyres and continued on a somewhat dusty, but certainly decent, gravel road to Moreesburg where Francis and Phillip joined the party on a 1200GS and HP2, respectively.

 A little more than two hours into the tour, we stopped for our first break at a river crossing - does anyone know the name of the river?
 (Berg River) - due west of Piketberg.
-I'm not sure whether this stop was planned (we did stop at the same spot in Nov last year) or whether it was forced on us by the dark side, because this is where the orange lemon shredded two tubes - the second one without moving an inch - I kid you not!
+I'm not sure whether this stop was planned (we did stop at the same spot in Nov last year) or whether it was forced on us by the dark side, because this is where the orange lemon Tongue out shredded two tubes - the second one without moving an inch - I kid you not!

 While waiting here for the two tubes to be replaced we were treated to an impromptu display of precision driving.